 For agencies like Cheddar Advertising, this is a massive advantage.
 It allows us to build conversion-optimized pages from day one.

-How AI Heatmaps Optimize your Conversion Rate
+How AI Heatmaps Optimize Your Conversion Rate

-- Ensures your CTA is in the right spot: AI heatmaps shows exactly where a user’s eyes go in the first 3-5 seconds, allowing you to place your CTA where it will be seen and acted on
+- Ensures your CTA is in the right spot: AI heatmaps show exactly where a user’s eyes go in the first 3-5 seconds, allowing you to place your CTA where it will be seen and acted on

 - Ensures mobile optimization: AI heatmaps analyze mobile and desktop separately, uncovering layout issues that hurt mobile conversion rates